see-for-yourself/bgdv-book/_posts/2024-11-14-chapter7_polar-plots-pyplot.md

 copyright: "Copyright © 2024-2025, P. L. Chiu.
 All Rights Reserved."
 ---

 In this chapter, we show how to make polar plots with Pyplot.
-Continuing with the example of Climate Sprials from the previous chapter, we show how to do it with Pyplot by making minor modifications to the Turtle code.
+Continuing with the example of Climate Spirals from the previous chapter, we show how to do it with Pyplot by making minor modifications to the Turtle code.
 We present another interesting example with the Covid-19 data to visualize seasonal patterns.

 ## 7.1 Polar Coordinates in Pyplot